KING’S LYNN TO MIDDLETON TOWERS

 When writing this page, King’s Lynn still operates at a working mainline station with services towards Ely, Cambridge and London with hourly services to the capital.

 Currently, there is only one signal box remaining.
 There have been discussions about establishing a central control centre at Cambridge, which would render all signal boxes obsolete.
-It is still being determined how long the remaining signal box will continue to be operational.
+It is still being determined how long the remaining signal box will remain operational.

-The Goods Yard and engine sheds have undergone significant changes, with most of it being torn down and replaced by a supermarket and retail establishments.
-However, a portion of it remains in use as a turnaround point for freight services headed to Middleton Towers.
+The Goods Yard and engine sheds have undergone significant changes, with most of them being torn down and replaced by a supermarket and retail establishments.
+However, a portion of it remains in use as a turnaround point for freight services bound for Middleton Towers via the old Docks branch track.

-At present, the segment of the former Dereham railway line leading up to Middleton Towers is utilised as a freight line catering to the needs of the sand quarry.
+At present, the section of the former Dereham railway line leading up to Middleton Towers is utilised as a freight line serving the sand quarry.

-In 2020, a portion of the old Dereham line near King's Lynn junction was renovated to accommodate stabling points for storing 8-car units.
+In 2020, a portion of the old Dereham line near the King's Lynn junction was renovated to provide stabling points for 8-car units.

-1846 the Lynn Ely line opens with King’s Lynn wooden-built station.
+In 1846, the Lynn Ely line and the Lynn Dereham railway opened partially, operating from King’s Lynn wooden-built station.

 1959 The M&gnjr line closes.

-1992, the line to now London King's Cross is electrified between London King's Cross & Cambridge.
+In 1992, the line to London King's Cross was electrified between London King's Cross & Cambridge.

 Kings Lynn station aerial